maximilianvoss/csafestring/README.md

 __Auto Memory Increasement:__
 While initializing the datastores size is set to INIT_LENGTH (default: 4 bytes).
 If the new data does not fit, it will be increased always by the power of 2, until the new data fits into the array.
-This method is used that multiple string concatinations for example won't cause multiple reallocations.
+This TESTMETHOD is used that multiple string concatinations for example won't cause multiple reallocations.